SJFOM/LCTHW/ex17/README.md

 ###In the extra credit I have you augment the program to create arbitrary size databases.
 Try to see what the biggest database is before you cause the program to die for lack of memory from malloc.

 Keep increasing MAX_DATA and MAX_ROWS until your memory runs out - depends on how much RAM you have!

+#Extra Credit

+##The die function needs to be augmented to let you pass the conn variable so it can close it and clean up.